 - An aid in the water must accompany disabled swimmers (those unable to support themselves in the water).
 We have a handicap lift.

 - Some activities are strenuous or risky.
 You might need medical clearance and/or parental permission first.

 - Do not wear cut-off shorts or other frayed or fringed clothing, since they damage pool filtration systems.

 - For health and sanitation requirements, children under age three and anyone who is not fully toilet trained or who is incontinent must wear a swim diaper.

-- To maintain a family-friendly environment, adult swim suits of a sexually suggestive nature, including thongs, string bikinis, and see-through clothing, are not allowed.
+- To maintain a family-friendly environment, adult swim suits of a sexually suggestive nature, including thongs, string bikinis, see-through clothing, and profanity are not allowed.

 - For protection, children should dress in modest, swim-appropriate clothing—no visible underwear for boys and a non-see-through top for girls.

 - To maintain safety the Centennial Sportsplex does not allow any restraints of the legs, this includes mermaid tails.